hyuko21/clean-contacts-app/README.md

 # Project structure
 - `server` - Server application to handle http request over REST API
-  - Using Express, Typescript, Jest, celebrate (Joi validation as middleware).
+  - Using Express, Typescript, Jest, celebrate (Joi validation as middleware)
   - Under Clean Architecture/Code and SOLID principles
 - `client` - Client application to serve facing pages and user interaction.
-  - Using ReactJS,
+  - Using ReactJS, Typescript, Tailwind CSS, React hooks, Axios

 # Running the applications
 > Disclaimer: presuming you have `docker` and `docker-compose` safely installed in your machine